Local Development Tooling: CMS CLI Reference

-The CMS CLI Local Development Tooling connects your local workflow to HubSpot, allowing you to utilize version control, your favorite text editor and various web development technologies when developing on the HubSpot CMS.
+The HubSpot CLI connects your local development tools to HubSpot, allowing you to develop on the HubSpot CMS with version control, your favorite text editor, and various web development technologies.

 hs help

-file in the current directory and sets up authentication for an account.
-If you are adding authentication for a new account to an existing config file, run the auth command.
+Creates your hubspot.config.yml file in the current directory and sets up authentication for an account.
+If you're adding authentication for a new account to an existing config file, run the auth command.
 When prompted for a name to use for the account, the name can't contain spaces.

 hs init